2026 Awards Nomination Guide

 AI Transparency Declaration (required if Yes selected above)

 Please share specifically what Generative AI tools were used and for what purpose(s).
-This should be in the form of declarative statements like “ChatGPT was used to reduce my narrative to fit the character limits” or “Claude provided suggestions for alignment with the principles and goals of open education”
+This should be in the form of declarative statements like “ChatGPT was used to reduce my narrative to fit the character limits” or “Claude provided suggestions for alignment with the principles and goals of Open Education.”

 Make a Nomination